uosjapuelks/tp/docs/DeveloperGuide.md

 Step 4 & 5:

 The parseSearchTerm() method is called in Parser, with storedInput and Parser.CommandType.FIND as parameters.
-The Parser returns a String as searchTerm that.
+The Parser returns a String as searchTerm.

 Step 6 & 7:

+The findAllMatchingIngredients() method is called in IngredientList with searchTerm as a parameter.
+The IngredientList returns an ArrayList<Ingredient> as matchingIngredients for the user.

+Step 8 & 9:

-The printListMessage() method is called in Ui, with the listOfIngredient, and sortType as parameters.
+The printListMessage() method is called in Ui, with the matchingIngredients.
 The Ui prints out the list of Ingredients for the user.

-Step 8:
+Step 10:

 The execution of the execute() method ends.